What Is Doxing? Can Anything Be Done to Prevent It?

 Are professional hackers after you?

-If you’re a politician, journalist, person of high net worth (yay you!), or other high priority target for hackers, you might want to take extra steps like using the TOR browser (its encrypted and data is bounced all over the world for extra security), or signing up for Google Advanced Protection.
-It completely locks down your information, but there is a price to pay in that it might be more challenging for you to access your data as well.
-But if you’re working in certain industries it might be just the thing to help you sleep at night.
+If you’re a politician, journalist, person of high net worth (yay you!), or other high-priority target for hackers, you might want to take extra steps like using the TOR browser (it is encrypted and data is bounced all over the world for extra security), or signing up for Google Advanced Protection.
+It completely locks down your information, but there is a price to pay, and it might be more challenging for you to access your data as well.
+But if you’re working in certain industries, it might just be the thing that helps you sleep at night.

 Happy scrubbing!